Frequently Asked Questions About Wound Vacs & Wound Treatment

 Vacuum leak: This alarm sounds when the wound vac detects a vacuum leak that it cannot overcome on its own.
 Check to see if the canister is connected correctly and all tubing is securely fastened.
 Then check around the edges of the dressing, lightly pressing along the seal as you go.
 Pause the wound vac unit and then restart it.
 If this does not correct the issue, contact your caregiver or healthcare supervisor.

 "Where can my staff get training on wound care treatment?"

 Our founder, Scott Bergquist, offers licensed CEU courses on negative pressure wound therapy (NPWT) for medical professionals and insurers across the United States.
-Courses are available for hospitals, clinics, nursing homes, rehab facilities, insurance companies and equipment providers.
+Courses are available for nursing staff, hospitals, clinics, skilled nursing and rehab facilities, insurance companies and equipment providers.
 Please contact us for more information.

 "What types of wounds are wound vacs used for?"

 Wound vacs are often used to treat acute or complex wounds, such as combat wounds or traumatic injuries, severe burns and skin grafts, amputations, full surgical and post-surgical (dehisced) wounds.
 They are also used to treat chronic problems such as Stage 3 and Stage 4 pressure ulcers (bedsores), diabetic ulcers and venous stasis ulcers.

 “Can I treat more than one wound site with a wound vac?”

 Yes.
 The Pensar WoundPro Uniflow Y connector allows for two separate sites to be connected to one device.
 The WoundPro® wound vac’s industry-leading pump design easily supports two wound sites at continuous, intermittent or variable intermittent pressures from 40 mmhg to 200 mmhg.